Zeba and Rusty Savage

 Learning Facilitator

 I am a local Entrepreneur in the community who also happens to be an Auntie, Crystal Healer, Jeweler, Artist, Student & above all Creative Advocate for our Youth & Their Future.
-Being that I am self taught in most trades, I’ve learned a lot through experience, trial & error.
 A few years ago, I found myself overwhelmed by society’s expectations, juggling school & work.
 Drowning doing what others expected of me versus doing what I could to honor self & my lineage.
 Life shifted when I became a hands on Auntie.
 I found a sweet balance in creating anything and everything - food, art, music, peace & happiness.
 Then it was clear, I am a Peace Producer.

 Being a Crystal Healer, I help people tap into deeper layers and channels of themselves for personal growth & evolution.
-By providing insight and a reflective awareness, others may become more mindful of their personal broadcast to make necessary adjustments.
 Through studying a variety of healing and soothing remedies for many of life’s complexities, I’ve discovered that we as a collective can raise the vibrations around us.
 It is vital that all levels of community come together to secure a prosperous future for the children here & coming.
 Working with Savage Learning Environment allows me to learn from wise mothers and divine starseeds on how to better show up for all parts of our community.
-Being here, my objective is to honor & inspire our young starseeds to be, do, feel, & create.
-Though we all walk our own Path, I honor our collective Journey!